 - Sales Workers (3,190 local workers or 15.0%)

-In combination these three occupations accounted for 10,313 people in total or 48.4% of the local workers .
+In combination these three occupations accounted for 10,313 people in total or 48.4% of the All industries local workers.

-In comparison, the Health Care and Social Assistance workforce within City of Mandurah employed 32.3% as Professionals; 39.9% as Community and Personal Service Workers; and 0.8% as Sales Workers.
+In comparison, the Health Care and Social Assistance workforce in the City of Mandurah employed 32.3% as Professionals; 39.9% as Community and Personal Service Workers and 0.8% as Sales Workers.

-The major differences between the jobs held by the workforce in the City of Mandurah and the Health Care and Social Assistance workforce were:
+The major differences between the jobs held by the workforce in the City of Mandurah and Health Care and Social Assistance were:

 - A larger percentage of local workers employed as Sales Workers (15.0% compared to 0.8%)